Lallethu/H5AI-By_Yoann_JOB/README.md

 ## Opening the project:

 - open your favorite browser and paste the route to the repo in the browser url
+### Or
+- if your machine have apache you can relocate the folder to he : apache2/htdocs on windows or computer/var/www/html on linux